 Wednesday 11/06/2013 Sexual Abuse General Studies Building Rm 105 (Auditorium)

 Monday 11/18/2013 Drug & Alcohol Abuse General Studies Building Rm 105 (Auditorium)

 Many of our students have never lived away from home in the type of group setting that a college atmosphere provides.
 This PAWS course instructs students of the risks and dangers of sexual assaults on campus.
 Prevention techniques and University resources are discussed.
 An overview of PA Law regarding sexual crimes is given.
 Student's are given the opportunity to converse with one of our officer's who will answer their questions to the best of their ability.

 Alcohol and Drug Abuse:

-Addiction and abuse of drugs and alcohol is a societal concern for college-aged students.
+Alcohol and Drug addiction and abuse is a societal concern for college-aged students.
 This program seeks to explain the effects of drug and alcohol abuse both physically and psychologically.
-Several PA laws concerning underage use of alcohol or use of drugs in general are discussed.
-Students are granted to opportunity to ask questions regarding this topic or campus safety in general to the officer giving the presentation.
+Several PA laws concerning the use of alcohol or drugs are discussed.
+Students are granted an opportunity to ask questions regarding this topic or campus safety in general to the officer giving the presentation.
 Several items of confiscated paraphernalia are used for educational displays.

-For many of our student's this is their first experience away from home, living on their own.
-This course was designed to provide students with basic skills and knowledge to help them while they are away from home.
-The presentation includes a description of how to change a tire, how to jump start a vehicle, as well as other general life skills.
+For many of our student's this is their first experience living on their own.
+This course was designed to provide students with basic skills and knowledge to help them adjust to living away from home.
+The presentation includes a description of how to change a tire, jump start a vehicle, as well as other general life skills.
 Safe driving practices are discussed.
-As the students are for the most part now 18 and considered adults by the legal system, a brief overview of definitions of common offenses such as harassment or criminal mischief is included.
+As our students are for the most part now 18 and considered adults by the legal system, a brief overview of definitions of common offenses that occur on campus such as harassment or criminal mischief is included.
 The presentation ends with a brief overview of the PA court system, followed by the opportunity to discuss any safety concerns or questions with the officer giving the presentation.

 - University Police